Dynamic driving enables independent control of material bits for targeted memory: Sequential memory writing

 \section{Sequential memory writing}

 Finally, we design a five-mbits system, whose collective state can be written with a single clockwise driving orbit starting and terminating at $(\Omega,\dot{\Omega})=(0,0)$.
 As a first step, we design the switching curves such that a target state $(t_1 t_2 t_3 t_4 t_5)$ can be reached from an initial arbitrary state $(\mathrm{xxxxx})$.
 Hierarchical design of either all up or all down switching curves is sufficient to do so in principle, but, instead, to enhance robustness, it is advantageous to leverage hierarchical ordering of subsets of the up and down curves, so that less critical intersections are required.
 Here, we opt for a design where $(u_1,u_2)$ and $(d_3,d_4,d_5)$ are hierarchically ordered, but note that other hierarchical orderings are valid too.
 We then use orbits that consist of a first erase phase, where the state evolves to $(00111)$ via the intermediate state $(11111)$, and, then, a write phase, where the first two bits can be switched $0 \!\rightarrow\!
 1$ and the last three bits can be switched $1 \!\rightarrow\!
-0$ (Fig.~\ref{fig:04}a).
-In such a scenario, the precise locations of the non-hierarchical curves are less critical, provided that $(u_1,u_2)$ can be crossed without crossing $(u_3,u_4,u_5)$, and $(d_1,d_2)$ are crossed before crossing $(d_3,d_4,d_5)$, so that in the erase phase we can reach state $(00111)$ (Fig.~\ref{fig:04}a).
-Using our numerical toolbox and some experimental fine-tuning, we realize the target ordering of the switching curves experimentally in System II (Fig.~\ref{fig:04}b; see Methods).
+0$ (Fig.~\ref{fig:04}A).
+In such a scenario, the precise locations of the non-hierarchical curves are less critical, provided that $(u_1,u_2)$ can be crossed without crossing $(u_3,u_4,u_5)$, and $(d_1,d_2)$ are crossed before crossing $(d_3,d_4,d_5)$, so that in the erase phase we can reach state $(00111)$ (Fig.~\ref{fig:04}A).
+Using our numerical toolbox and some experimental fine-tuning, we realize the target ordering of the switching curves experimentally in System II (Fig.~\ref{fig:04}B; see S.M.).

-To demonstrate the expressive capabilities of our approach, we construct a library of driving orbits capable of writing all 26 binary states $S$ that encode the Latin upper-case characters of the alphabet (see Extended data Fig.~\ref{fig:alphabet}).
-Selecting appropriate orbits, as an example, we sequentially drive our five-mbit system to write the word ``ORBIT'' (Fig.~\ref{fig:04}c-d; see Methods and Supplementary Movie 4).
+To demonstrate the expressive capabilities of our approach, we construct a library of driving orbits capable of writing all 26 binary states $S$ that encode the Latin upper-case characters of the alphabet (see S.M.
+Fig.~\ref{fig:alphabet}).
+Selecting appropriate orbits, as an example, we sequentially drive our five-mbit system to write the word ``ORBIT'' (Fig.~\ref{fig:04}C--D; see S.M. and Movie S4).
 This capability of writing arbitrary words using Latin characters highlights that dynamic control of a rationally designed mbit system offers a powerful strategy to write and erase information.